mmashh/myplanner/README.md

 2. (Optional) `docker-compose down && docker system prune -f`
 3. `docker-compose build && docker-compose up`
 4. Navigate to http://localhost:3000/ to view the application in your browser.
+5. Swagger doc is available on http://localhost:5000/**apidocs**

+## Instructions to Run (docker version)

+- Dockerization is not finalized.
+- In case docker does not work properly, please follow the instructions on Development mode section.

+1. Navigate to the directory containing `docker-compose.yml`
+2. (Optional) `docker-compose down && docker system prune -f`
+3. `docker-compose build && docker-compose up`
+4. Navigate to http://localhost:3000/ to view the application in your browser.
 5. Swagger doc is available on http://localhost:5000/apidocs

 ## Instructions to Run (Development mode)